Causes of Tingling in Hands and Feet

 Restless leg syndrome

-Tingling in the extremities that is generally felt at night can also be associated with a condition called restless leg syndrome.
-This is one of its most common symptoms, although it is not the only one.
-Individuals who suffer from it can also feel pain, cramps and itching, accompanied by insomnia problems, as these symptoms typically grow worse at night.
-This syndrome could be caused by anemia, kidney failure, or peripheral neurophathy, although no exact cause is known.
+Individuals who suffer from it can also feel pain, cramps and itching, accompanied by insomnia problems, as these symptoms typically get worse at night.
+Anemia, kidney failure, or peripheral neuropathy could cause this syndrome.
+But no exact cause is known.

-Others causes of tingling in the hands and legs…
+Others causes of tingling in hands and legs…

 - Sitting or standing in the same position for prolonged periods of time.